 In both Turkey, Greece and surrounding countries water is considered immensely precious.
 Parts of these countries are extremely dry and arid, therefore water symbolizes growth and prosperity.
 Without it, these cultures believe life would shrivel up and die- which is not inaccurate!

 To this end, the Turkish eye bead is characterized by two shades of blue – a deep blue and lighter blue, along with the colors white and sometimes, yellow.
-In the center of the bead is a black dot, representing an ever watchful, protective eye.
+In the center of the bead is a black dot, representing an ever-watchful, protective eye.

-Blue is also a symbol for good karma and positive energies and protection against the evil eye curse across other cultures.
+Blue is also a symbol of good karma and positive energies and protection against the evil eye curse across other cultures.
 The light blue color is also said to represent the sky, symbolizing truth and direct protection against evil.

 The evil eye charm is often given to new parents to protect their babies, to new business owners, at housewarmings and even hung in new cars.